-- (AA) Represents the incremental unit-based compensation expense of approximately \$832 thousand related to the Class B units granted as part of the TPG Acquisition as if the grant occurred on January 1, 2020. - (BB) Represents the incremental amortization expense related to certain definite-lived intangible assets, reflected in the purchase price allocation at the date of the TPG Acquisition, as if those certain definite-lived intangible assets were recognized on January 1, 2020.
+(AA) Represents the incremental unit-based compensation expense related to the Class B units granted as part of the TPG Acquisition as if the grants occurred on January 1, 2020.

+(BB) Represents the incremental amortization expense related to certain definite-lived intangible assets, reflected in the purchase price allocation at the date of the TPG Acquisition, as if those certain definite-lived intangible assets were recognized on January 1, 2020.
 The following table represents the pro forma adjustment to estimated amortization expense for the year ended December 31, 2020:

-Fair Value as of May 14, 2020 Estimated Life (Years) Janua tl iod from ary 1, 2020 irough / 14, 2020

-\$235,500 22.5 \$ 3,867

-22,900 5.0 1,692

-77,500 4.0 7,158
+Intangible Asset Fair Value as of May 14, 2020 Estimated Useful Life (Years) Janua iod from ary 1, 2020 to 7 14, 2020 Trademarks/names - LifeStance/Corporate 235,500 22.5 \$ 3,867 Trademarks/names - Regional 22,900 5.0 1,692 Non-competition Agreements - Executives 77,500 4.0 7,158 Non-competition Agreements - Providers 8,400 5.0 621 Subtotal 344,300 13,338 Less: Historical amortization expense (January 1, 2020 through May 13, 2020) (1,434) Incremental amortization expense \$ 11,904

-8,400 5.0 622

-\$344,300 \$ 13,339

-(1,435)

-\$ 11,904

-as of May 14, 2020 \$235,500 22,900 77,500 8,400 as of May 14, 2020 Life (Years) \$235,500 22.5 22,900 5.0 77,500 4.0 8,400 5.0 Fair Value as of May 14, 2020 (Years) May 2235,500 22.5 \$ 22,900 5.0 77,500 4.0 8,400 5.0

-- (CC) Represents the incremental interest expense, accretion of debt discount, and amortization of debt issuance costs of approximately \$4.7 million associated with our Existing Credit Agreement that was incurred as part of the TPG Acquisition as if the Existing Credit Agreement was entered into on January 1, 2020. - (DD) Represents the elimination of accretion of Series A-1 redeemable convertible preferred units and the cumulative dividend on Series A redeemable convertible preferred units as these units were exchanged as part of the TPG Acquisition. - (JJ) Reflects an adjustment for the estimated income tax effect of the pro forma adjustments.
-The tax effect on the pro forma adjustments was calculated using the historical statutory rate in effect for the period presented.
+- (CC) Represents the incremental interest expense, accretion of debt discount, and amortization of debt issuance costs associated with our Existing Credit Facilities incurred as part of the TPG Acquisition as if those credit facilities were entered into on January 1, 2020. - (DD) Represents the elimination of accretion of Series A-1 redeemable convertible preferred units and the cumulative dividend on Series A redeemable convertible preferred units as these units were exchanged as part of the TPG Acquisition. - (FF) Reflects an adjustment for the estimated income tax effect of the pro forma adjustments.
+The tax effect of the pro forma adjustments was calculated using the historical statutory rate in effect for the period presented.